Meetdikshagoyal/Stock-Analysis/README.md

 ## Contents

 - `Final Assignment.ipynb`: Main Jupyter notebook with all code, explanations, and results.
-- `screenshots/`: Folder containing screenshots of code and output for each lab question (named by question).
+- `screenshots/`: screenshots of code and output for each lab question (named by question).
     - `question1.jpg`
     - `question2.pdf`
     - `question3.jpg`